-As humans we experience many types of emotions.
-They are often classified as positive or negative emotion.
+As humans, we experience many types of emotions.
+They are often classified as positive or negative emotions.
 Some lists contain up to 1000 different ways of expressing emotions.

-There is some confusion over whether emotions and feelings are the same thing.
-We freely talk about how we feel when describing emotional states, and use the words interchangeably.
+There is some confusion over whether emotions and feelings are the same things.
+We freely talk about how we feel when describing emotional states and use the words interchangeably.
 Actually, there are only three types of feelings: pleasant, unpleasant, and neutral.
 We feel these as sensations in the body.

 When you say, “I feel anxious, angry, happy…”, You are interpreting the emotion by how it feels to your mind and body.